GlaxoSmithKline : Description Amended Statement of Beneficial Ownership | MarketScreener

 PERSON WITH

-12. CHECK BOX IF THE AGGREGATE AMOUNT IN ROW (11) EXCLUDES CERTAIN SHARES (see instructions) ☐
+CHECK BOX IF THE AGGREGATE AMOUNT IN ROW (11) EXCLUDES CERTAIN SHARES (see instructions)☐

 CO